 - I’m a huge Legend of Zelda fan.
 Most of my graphic T-shirts are all from the Zelda series.
 My favorite is Twilight Princess, but Ocarina of Time and Breath of the Wild are not far behind.
 My favorite video game character comes from this series as well.
 (All the love goes to Midna.)

 - I’ve written five manuscripts.
 That’s crazy, right?
 I just turned twenty and I already have five manuscripts.
 I’ve finished writing all of them within the last four years.
 My first one, Memories Forgotten, is obviously a favorite and the one I’m editing to publish.
 My third and fifth one has one of the most interesting concepts I’ve thought of though.

-- I study psychology to make my characters more accurate in my stories.
+- I study psychology in college to make my characters more accurate in my stories.
 In fact, I love studying clinical psychology, which is a fancy term for studying people with mental disorders.
 I want to write about mental disorders in my novels as something that’s normal and a part of life to help get rid of the stigma and stereotypes.
 Perhaps, if someone read my novels and realized all people are human, that thought can spread.

 My answers to the questions from Salma:

 - How did you develop your writing skills?

 Oh, funny story!
 Back in the day, I used to be below level in reading.
 When I was over at my Papa and Nana’s one time, my Nana brought me to her old computer that still had that old dial-up noise when you turned it on.
 She said I should write all my imaginative stories down and that she’d help me.